jwunderl/pxt-arcade/docs/courses/csintro1/motion-and-events/unplugged.md

-In this activity, you will learn about events and how they drive actions
+In this activity, you will learn about events and how they drive actions.

 1. Look at the Events Controller as a class.